Martingales arising from minimal submanifolds and other geometric contexts: Introduction

 We study a class of degenerate martingales on Cartan-Hadamard manifolds, specifically their transience and angular behavior in large time.
 The results we obtain (as well as the methods of proof) are similar to those for Brownian motion on Cartan-Hadamard manifolds.
 The motivation is that such martingales arise in multiple geometric contexts, such as Brownian motion on minimal submanifolds, Brownian motion along a smooth mean curvature flow, and the canonical diffusion associated with certain sub-Riemannian geometries.
 This allows us to re-prove and extend geometric results, such as results on the transience of minimal submanifolds, and also provides a common perspective on what might otherwise seem like disparate objects in geometry, at least at the level of these relatively coarse properties.

 Our discussion is motivated by the case of minimal submanifolds.
 In particular, let $M$ be a (smooth, complete) Cartan-Hadamard manifold of dimension $m$.
 Markvorsen and Palmer \cite{MarkPalmGAFA} prove that if $N$ is a complete, $n$-dimensional, minimally immersed submanifold of M and either $n = 2$ and the sectional curvatures of M are bounded above by $-a^2 < 0$, or $n \geq 3$, then $N$ is transient.
 They prove this result by first deriving non-trivial capacity estimates.
-(They note there is a simpler argument using the first Dirichlet eigenvalue for the more restrictive case when $n\geq 2$ and the sectional curvatures of M are bounded above by $-a^2 < 0$.)
-We also mention that Stroock (see Theorem 5.23 of \cite{StroockGeo}) proves that minimal submanifolds of dimension 3 or more of Euclidean space are transient (that is, the case $n\geq 3$ and $M=\bR^m$) using a simple stochastic argument which is very much in the spirit of the present work.
+The more restrictive case when $n\geq 2$ and the sectional curvatures of $M$ are bounded above by $-a^2 < 0$ also follows from estimates on the first Dirichlet eigenvalue (or the fundamental tone) of submanifolds of a Cartan-Hadamard manifold, as discussed in more detail by Bessa and F{\'a}bio \cite{BessaFabio}.
+In addition, we mention that Stroock (see Theorem 5.23 of \cite{StroockGeo}) proves that minimal submanifolds of dimension 3 or more of Euclidean space are transient (that is, the case $n\geq 3$ and $M=\bR^m$) using a simple stochastic argument which is very much in the spirit of the present work.
+(For general background on the role of transience in geometry and analysis, consult \cite{Grigoryan}.)

 We wish to further this line of inquiry.
 Our first main result (concerning transience), applied to minimal submanifolds, yields the following.

 \begin{Cor} Let $M$ be a Cartan-Hadamard manifold of dimension $m\geq 3$, and let $N$ be a properly immersed minimal submanifold of dimension $n$, for $2\leq n < m$.
 Then if either of the following two conditions hold: \begin{enumerate} \item $n=2$ and, in polar coordinates around some point, $M$ satisfies the curvature estimate